LucazzP/multi_image_picker/README.md

 ## Upgrading

 For more information regarding breaking changes and migrating through different versions of the plugin please read the [upgrading guide](https://sh1d0w.github.io/multi_image_picker/#/upgrading).

+## Emailware

+Flutter Multi Image Picker is an [emailware](https://en.wiktionary.org/wiki/emailware).
+Meaning, if you liked using this plugin or has helped you in anyway, I'd like you send me an email on <radoslav.vitanov@gmail.com> about anything you'd want to say about this software.
+I'd really appreciate it!

 ## Credits